 Speak to the Team Members

 If you do it as a group, you will only end up with at least two people bickering at each other—they will try to out-talk each other and reason out their sides of the story.
-Before you know it, you just escalated the issue—you never resolved it.
+Before you know it, you just escalated the issue — never resolved it.

 Do it with the other party involved.
-Then, you have a clear picture of what happened, what behaviours need correction, and what actions to take.
+Then, you have a clear picture of what happened, what behaviors need correction, and what actions to take.

 The final step is to speak to the two parties involved in a meeting.
 Please discuss what you know, and then tell them what you want to get done.
 Ask for their commitment to building a positive working environment and relationship.

 Create Expectations Moving Forward

 A conflict is an opportunity to learn.
 Now that you know how these things can potentially ruin your team, you must set expectations not only with the parties involved but with everyone.